apigee/apigee-access/README.md

     var apigee = require('apigee-access');
     // Convert "123" to an integer and set it apigee.setIntVariable(request, 'TestVariable', '123');
+    // Use something that's already a number apigee.setIntVariable(request, 'TestVariable2', 42);

 "setIntVariable" is a convenience method that first coerces "value" to an integer, and then sets it. "value" must be a string or number.